 Even though it is a popular escape for the French and a tropical island of intense beauty, the hotel industry is not yet truly developed – with only one five star hotel on the island.

 Mauritius is definitely one of the most established and advanced islands in Africa.
-With an excellent transportation system, a thriving business sector and economy this is a great island if you are looking for first-world amenities.
+With an excellent transportation system, a thriving business sector and economy this is a great island if you are looking for a tour with first-world amenities.
 It is a place of excellent resorts, beautiful beaches, a booming social scene and tropical vegetation.

 The climate is tropical with a dry, warm winter (May to November) and wet, humid, hot summers (November to May).
 They do have occasional tropical cyclones which mostly occur from the end of December until March.

 This is a land of pearly beaches, warm waters, spices and a rich marine life.
 The cultural and historical core of Zanzibar, Stone Town, is dotted with traditional and architectural delights.
 The smaller islands that surround Zanzibar are more secluded and less developed.
 On Pemba Island and Mafia Island, one can snorkel among colorful reefs and dive with whale sharks.
 Pemba is also the land of mangoes and cloves with terrain that is lush and fertile with spice and fruit trees.

 If you’re worried about getting water in your ears while diving, click here to find out how to get rid of it.